happygoals/takeaways/docs/Advanced Visual Programming (C# .NET)/Write unit tests for manage code.md

 * Goal: To verify the project by creating, running, and customizing a series of unit tests using the Microsoft unit test framwork for managed code and Visual Studio Test Explorer.
 * Process: Create tests that exercise its code --> Run the tests --> Examine the results --> Change the project Code --> Rerun the tests.

-## How to create a unit test project
+## How to Create a Unit Test Project
 1. On the File menu, select Add > New Project.
 2. Search for and select the C# MSTest Test Project (.NET Core) project template, and then click Next.
 3. Name the project for testing.